UniMath/agda-unimath/src/domain-theory/directed-families-posets.lagda.md

 ## Definitions

-### The predicate on a family of elements of a poset of being directed
+### The predicate on a family of elements in a poset of being directed

 ```agda
 is-directed-prop-family-Poset :